 Ramadan is the time of year Muslim families come together and reflect on the blessings in their lives.
-In 2020, Ramadan is expected to begin on Thursday 23 April, and will end with Eid al Fitr celebrations in late May, with exact dates to be announced by the UAE’s moon-sighting committee.
+When is Ramadan?
+In 2021, Ramadan will begin on Tuesday 13 April, and will end with Eid al Fitr celebrations in mid-May, with exact dates to be announced by the UAE’s moon-sighting committee.

-Many of the world’s 1.6 billion Muslims will fast daily, from sunrise to sunset for around 30 days, with exemptions for young children, women who are pregnant, nursing or menstruating, travellers and the sick.
-With the world battling against the COVID-19 pandemic, the UAE Fatwa Council have confirmed those suffering COVID-19 symptoms, and frontline medical workers, are also exempt.
+Who will fast during Ramadan?
+Many of the world’s 1.6 billion Muslims will fast daily, from sunrise to sunset for around 30 days, with exemptions for young children, pregnant women, nursing or menstruating, travellers and the sick.

-With movement restricted around the country and restaurants closed for dine-in, it’s an opportunity to eat Iftar and Suhur at home with your family.
+Ramadan tents at mosques, homes and public places are not permitted by IACAD in 2021, but it’s an opportunity for a more intimate Iftar and Suhur at home with your family.
 Instead of visiting friends and extended family members, stay safe at home to reflect on your blessings and share Iftar together.